New Degree-Seeking Students

-Incoming freshmen and transfer students have the opportunity to begin their academic journey at CU Boulder during Summer Session.
-It is a great way to lighten the credit load for future semesters or take required courses now to free up your schedule later for study abroad or internships.
+Incoming first-year and transfer students have the opportunity to begin their academic journey at CU Boulder during Summer Session.
+It's a great way to lighten the credit load for future semesters or take required courses now to free up your schedule for study abroad or internships later.
 Summer also lets you acclimate to the campus environment before the rush of fall semester.
-New students can register for a combination of classes during summer, except during Maymester and Augmester.

 New students who were admitted for summer must be enrolled in Summer Session classes and complete the online New Student Welcome Experience in order to become eligible to register for fall semester classes.

 If you're interested in enrolling in CU Boulder summer courses without pursuing a degree at the university, you may be able to do so as a nondegree student through Continuing Education.

 Once your application has been processed for summer, you will receive a welcome email with your student ID and detailed instructions for activating your IdentiKey as well as registration and payment information.

 If you're a nondegree student thinking about applying to CU Boulder as a degree-seeking undergraduate student in the future, you may transfer an unlimited number of credits taken as a nondegree student on any CU campus; however, applicability of these credits toward degree requirements is established by individual colleges and schools.
 Consult with a pre-transfer advisor for further information.

 If you enroll in summer classes and change your mind, you may be assessed a financial penalty for the classes you dropped.
 See the Withdrawal section or call Continuing Education at 303-492-5148 for more information.